rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 As we can see, the BERT model expects three inputs:
 - **Input ids**: BERT input sequence unambiguously represents both single text and text pairs.
 Sentences are encoded using the WordPiece tokenizer, which recursively splits the input tokens until a word in the BERT vocabulary is detected, or the token is reduced to a single char.
  As first token, BERT uses the `CLS` special token, whose embedded representation can be used for classification purposes.
 Moreover, at the end of each sentence, a `SEP` token is used, which is exploited for differentiating between the two input sentences in the case of text pairs.
 - **Input mask**: Allows the model to cleanly differentiate between the content and the padding.
-The mask has the same shape as the input ids, and contains 1 anywhere the the input ids is not padding.
+The mask has the same shape as the input ids, and contains 1 anywhere the input ids are not padding.
 - **Input types**: Contains 0 or 1 indicating which sentence the token is a part of.
 For a single-sentence input, it is a vector of zeros.

-Huggingface model returns two outputs which can be expoited for dowstream tasks:
+The huggingface model returns two outputs that can be exploited for downstream tasks:
 - **pooler_output**: it is the output of the BERT pooler, corresponding to the embedded representation of the `CLS` token further processed by a linear layer and a *tanh* activation.
 It can be used as an aggregate representation of the whole sentence.
 - **last_hidden_state**: 768-dimensional embeddings for each token in the given sentence.

-The use of the first output (coming from the pooler) is usually not a good idea, as stated in the Hugginface Transformer documentation:
-> This output is usually not a good summary of the semantic content of the input, you’re often better with averaging or pooling the sequence of hidden-states for the whole input sequence.

-For this reason I preferred to use a *Global Average Pooling* on the sequence of all hidden states, in order to get a concise representation of the whole sentence.
-Another thing that usually works is to directly take the embedded representation of the `CLS` token, before it is fed to the BERT pooler.
+In this example, I used a *Global Average Pooling* on the sequence of all hidden states, to get a concise representation of the whole sentence.
+Other options are using the *pooler output* or directly taking the embedded representation of the `CLS` token before it is fed to the BERT pooler.

 After the creation of the model, we can fine-tune it as follows:
 ```python